 Whether you’re dating, married, or in a committed relationship, couples counseling significantly helps resolve conflict, improve communication, and enhance intimacy.
 You uncover, decipher, and heal distressing, repetitive interactive cycles that lead to unhappiness and negative feelings.
 This creates greater mutual understanding, trust, and closeness, and allows for forgiveness.

-The fee is $260 for the first session, which is 50 min; subsequent 45 min. sessions are $250 if paid via Venmo or Zelle through your bank.
-To use a credit card, click PayPal.Me/DarleneLancerLMFT to use Paypal and add $10 to cover transaction fees.
-For counseling by phone, both partners need to complete, sign and return the Coaching Agreement.
+Counseling is by telephone.
+Both partners need to complete, sign, and return the above Coaching Agreement.
+Payment is due upon scheduling an appointment.
+The fee is $260 for the first session, which is 50 min; subsequent 45 min. sessions are $250.
+Send payment to info at darlenelancer dot com with Zelle through your bank.
+To use a credit card, click PayPal.Me/DarleneLancerLMFT to pay by Paypal, and add $10 to cover transaction fees.
 If you’re a California resident, you may use the Coaching Agreement, or if you prefer and want to use health insurance, email me for a therapy intake form to download, print, sign, and return.
-Payment is due upon scheduling an appointment.
-Send payment to [email protected].

 Your marriage or primary intimate relationship should be a special, sacred place where you feel nurtured and free to let go and be yourself.
 It should support you to enjoy your life and pursue your career and passions.
 It shouldn’t preoccupy your thoughts the way codependent relationships do.
 What makes marriage work depends largely upon how you treat each other, communicate, and make decisions together.
 It’s the process of relating that counts, which is different than the feeling of love.
 Confusing the two creates problems.
 Predictors of long-term relationships are: